sudheermuthyala/terraform-/08-terraform-provisioners/103-implement-the-connection-block-for-file-provisioners-and-review/README.md

 - The connection Block is required, connection block is primarly thing we need to define when we define the provisioners. primarly for
     - file provisioner  (filr provisiner is provisining the files in the remote system)
     - remote_exec       (remote_exec provisioner is to run the `scripts` or `commands` o the remote system )
-- In Boath places terraform to connect to respective systems
+- In Boath places terraform to connect to respective mechine
 - we can have connection block inside resource block for all provisioners [or] we can have a connection block inside a provisioner block for that respetive provisioner
 -